Patrickodida/alx-low_level_programming/0x01-variables_if_else_while/README.md

-printing alphabet in lower and uppercase
+printing alphabet in lowercase followed by new line